xdevops-caj-lab-gitops-cd/gitops-example-apps/README.md

     scopes: '[groups]'
 ```

-Notes: Only users under `system:cluster-admins` and `cluster-admins` groups have `role:admin`, other users only have `role:admin` permissions.
+Notes: Only users under `system:cluster-admins` and `cluster-admins` groups have `role:admin`, other users only have `role:readonly` permissions.

 Check existing groups:
 ```bash